- Learn more about why food insecurity is a serious public health problem

-In 2018, the Parliamentary Budget Officer estimated that a basic income for all Canadians, based on the Ontario Basic Income model, would cost approximately 76 billion dollars.
-However, when immediate cost savings are removed, such as social assistance costs and GST rebates, the net cost would be 44 billion dollars.
+In 2018, the Parliamentary Budget Officer estimatedviii that a basic income for all Canadians, based on the Ontario Basic Income model, would cost approximately $76B.
+However, when immediate cost savings are removed, such as social assistance costs and GST rebates, the net cost would be $44B.
 This net cost is much less than the cost of poverty in Canada.
 A basic income guarantee for all would also align well with the pillars of Canada’s Poverty Reduction Strategy as it would help to foster dignity, opportunity and security for all recipients.

-I ask that Canada’s 43rd parliament take swift action to develop and enact legislation for a basic income guarantee as an effective response to the problem of household food insecurity as well as shorter-term consequences of the economic fallout of the COVID-19 pandemic.
+I ask that you take immediate action to enact legislation for a basic income guarantee as an effective long-term response to the problem of persistent poverty and household food insecurity as well as shorter-term consequences of the economic fallout of the COVID-19 pandemic.